codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 toc: true
 ---

-Whether you opt for our [SaaS or on-premises deployment]({{site.baseurl}}/docs/installation/installation-options/), both deployments include Codefresh Runtimes as integral components.
+Whether you opt for our [SaaS or on-premises deployment]({{site.baseurl}}/docs/installation/installation-options/), both deployment options include Codefresh Runtimes as integral components.
 The Runtimes play a critical role in managing and facilitating smooth execution of Codefresh pipelines and Argo CD applications.

-Here's a deep dive into the architecture of the [Codefresh Runner](#codefresh-runner-architecture) for CI pipelines, and [GitOps Runtimes](#gitops-runtime-architecture) for Argo CD applications.
+This article provides a deep dive into the architecture of the [Codefresh Runner](#codefresh-runner-architecture) for CI pipelines, and [GitOps Runtimes](#gitops-runtime-architecture) for Argo CD applications.

-Both types of Runtimes can co-exist with one another.
-Review the differences in [Runtimes comparison](#runtimes-comparison).
+Both types of Runtimes can coexist.
+To understand their distinctions, review [Runtimes comparison](#runtimes-comparison).